 What is your favourite part of working at Rounton Coffee?

-My favourite spot in North Yorkshire to enjoy a coffee is in Saltburn.
-There's something special about sitting in the back of the van on a cold, dark evening, with a view of the sea.
-We typically prepare our coffee at home, and our trusty flask accompanies us wherever we go.
+My favourite place to enjoy a coffee in North Yorkshire is Saltburn.
+There's something very special about sitting in the back of the van on a cold, dark evening, looking out over the sea.

 What is your proudest achievement in coffee?